 And I personally believe demand generation to be more of a “Term” rather than a strategy.
 A term that defines inbound marketing combined with whatever you put in to impress and close new clients.

 The word demand generation can only have so many meanings.
 Look at a copy written by Chad Levitt on HubSpot (take it as an author’s view).
-How does this define demand gen as a sales-centric approach?
+How does this define demand generation as a sales-centric approach?

 Cold calls have been and forever will be a part of lead generation.

-The problem is people Say because saying something as an opinion is not similar to stating facts.
+Saying something as an opinion is not similar to stating facts.

 Demand Generation, if you go by the relatively common definition (there isn’t but still), is a great way to combine sales and marketing efforts.